UofABioinformaticsHub/BestPractices/README.md

 ## Operating Systems
 - Ubuntu >14.04 is the preferred OS
 - Mac OSX > 10.9 is also acceptable
 - Windows 10 is not desired, but can be used to provide access to Ubuntu running on this OS.
 Windows < 10 is not acceptable

-## Statistical Analysis
+## Statistical And General Data Analysis
-- This is to be perfomed using `R` or `Python`
+- This is to be perfomed using scripting languages such as `R` or `Python`
   - R-Markdown or Sweave are preferred for analysis
+  - Additional languages such as `bash` and `go` are also appropriate
 - Excel, SPSS etc are not acceptable

 ## Version Control
 - Git is the only acceptable version control system
-- GitHub is the preferred repository, although bitbucket can be used for code with privacy requirements
+- https://github.com is the preferred repository, although https://bitbucket.org can be used for code with privacy requirements
-- Analysis stored in a private repository must have a minimum of two users with read access
+- Analysis stored in a private repository must have a **minimum of two users** with read access or higher

 ## Theses and Journal Articles
 - LaTeX is the recommended language for formal documents
+- Avoid Microsoft products to avoid frustration